 - Additions and deductions from each covered employee’s wages for each pay period and an explanation of additions and deductions; and

-- Dates of payment of each pay period covered by each wage payment to each covered employee.
+- Dates of payment of each pay period are covered by each wage payment to each covered employee.

 Chicago’s paid sick leave law allows employees to sue their employers for paid sick leave violations and receive damages equal to three times the full amount of any unpaid sick time that was denied or lost due to the employer’s violation, including interest and costs for reasonable attorney’s fees.
 Employees may also file a complaint with the Chicago Department of Business Affairs and Consumer Protection (BACP), which may initiate an investigation of the employer.